• Skip to primary navigation

 Objectives:

-• Express the information need in terms of a researchable question.
+• Formulate the information needed as a clear, researchable question.

 Objectives:

-• Identify service points within the Auraria Library.
+• Identify key service points within the Auraria Library.

-• Identify and use the course reserves module to access reserve items.
+• Identify and use the course reserves system to retrieve assigned materials.

 Additional Resources